kgowings/ER_stress_preconditioning/RNAseq_DESeq/README_Alignment.md

 #execute this command with your own path variables:

 java -jar ~/fdtCommandLine.jar -noupdates -pull -r -c hci-bio-app.hci.utah.edu -d DIRECTORY_LOCATION/FASTQ GENOMEX_LOCATION/folder

 #Example
 #java -jar ~/fdtCommandLine.jar -noupdates -pull -r -c hci-bio-app.hci.utah.edu -d /scratch/kingspeak/serial/UNID/FASTQ /scratch/fdtswap/fdt_sandbox_gnomex/82b224a4-e543-4161-8e0b-2a9e40f43222/PROJECT_ID

+###STEP 1: EXTRACT gzipped files
+#need seqtk software
+#this step is quick and easy enough that you don't need to submit a job through SLURM, can do it on your home node

+gzip -d -c filename.fastq.gz > filename.fastq

+	#Example
+	#gzip -d -c RAL737_noHS_L001_R1_001.fastq.gz > RAL737_noHS_L001_R1.fastq
+	#gzip -d -c RAL737_noHS_L002_R2_001.fastq.gz > RAL737_noHS_L002_R2.fastq

+###STEP 2:CONCATENATE lanes
+#In this case, each sample was sequenced in two separate lanes, L001 and L002, of the same flow cell.
+#There are two ways to combine the lanes: concatenate the Fastq files prior to alignment, or align individually, then concatenate the alignments (using Linux samtools merge).
+There are technical reasons for doing one or the other in certain situations, but in this case we I did the first one for simplicity.

+cat filename*.fastq > filename.fastq

+	#Example
+    #Files being combined: RAL387_HS_L001_R2.fastq & RAL387_HS_L002_R2.fastq
+	#cat RAL737_noHS_L*_R1.fastq > RAL737_noHS_R1.fastq

+###STEP 3:TRIMMING READS

+module load seqtk/040218
+#trim fastq files with seqtk
+seqtk trimfq filename.fa > filename.trimmed.fa

+    #Example- included SLURM code above

+    #module load seqtk/040218
+    #seqtk trimfq RAL819_noHS_R1.fastq > RAL819_noHS_R1.trimmed.fastq
+    #seqtk trimfq RAL819_noHS_R2.fastq > RAL819_noHS_R2.trimmed.fastq

+###STEP 4: INDEX the genome

+#First you need to upload the genome to your directory
+#THEORETICALLY you would only need the transcriptome for RNA seq.
+However, issues arise when you do that!
+So make sure that even for RNAseq you get the GENOME not the TRANSCRIPTOME.
+(Make sure you have the correct organism, as well as the correct build that you want)
+#I used Drosophila melanogaster reference genome (assembly BDGP6.28, Ensembl release 109) - https://ftp.ensembl.org/pub/release-109/fasta/drosophila_melanogaster/dna_index/
+#Software needed- bowtie2/2-2.2.9 & python/3.10.3 (some bowtie functions depend on python)
+#For more about Bowtie2 http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

+module load bowtie2/2-2.2.9
+module load python/3.10.3
+bowtie2-build -f DIRECTORY_LOCATION/BDGP6.28_release109/D_melanogaster.BDGP6.32.dna.toplevel.fa DIRECTORY_LOCATION/BDGP6.28_release109/Drosophila_melanogaster.BDGP6.32.dna.toplevel.genome

+#your job output should be 6 different files - "bowtie2-build outputs a set of 6 files with suffixes .1.bt2, .2.bt2, .3.bt2, .4.bt2, .rev.1.bt2, and .rev.2.bt2."

+###STEP 5: ALIGNMENT
+#This step will take a few hours, even on the server and even if you submit several sbatch jobs

+module load bowtie2/2-2.2.9
+module load python/3.10.3
+bowtie2 -x indexed genome -1 trimmed fatsq -2 paried trimmed fastq -S output_align.sam

+    #EXAMPLE
+    #module load bowtie2/2-2.2.9
+    #module load python/3.10.3
+    #bowtie2 -x /scratch/general/vast/u6004332/BDGP6.28_release109/Drosophila_melanogaster.BDGP6.32.dna.toplevel.genome -1      /scratch/general/vast/u6004332/RawFASTQ_HSDGRP/RAL69_HS_R1.trimmed.fastq -2 /scratch/general/vast/u6004332/RawFASTQ_HSDGRP/RAL69_HS_R2.trimmed.fastq -S /scratch/general/vast/u6004332/SAM/RAL69_HS.sam

+###STEP 5: SAMTOOLS
+#convert and sort the sam files into bam files
+#Software- samtools/1.5

+module load samtools/1.5
+samtools view -Sb output_align.sam > output.bam

+    #EXAMPLE
+    #module load samtools/1.5
+    #samtools view -Sb /scratch/general/vast/u6004332/SAM/RAL195_HS.sam > /scratch/general/vast/u6004332/BAM/RAL195_HS.bam

+#Need to sort your bam file that you just created - do this with samtools as well

+module load samtools/1.5
+samtools sort output.bam -o output.sorted.bam

+    #EXAMPLE
+    #module load samtools/1.5
+    #samtools sort /scratch/general/vast/u6004332/BAM/RAL195_HS.bam -o /scratch/general/vast/u6004332/BAM/RAL195_HS.sorted.bam

+#You can also wait to combine lanes and merge the sorted bam files with samtools
+samtools merge output.bam input.bam input.bam

+#If jobs keep getting killed due to preemption, try adding
+#SBATCH --requeue
+    #this will automatically requeue to job to be run if it keeps getting kicked off by other jobs with higher priority
+#Can check for jobs with squeue -u UNID but  can also do scontrol show job JOBID for more detailed description of your job (like predicted finish time)
+#Cancel job with scancel <JOBID>

+***Now that you have your sorted BAM files, you are ready to move onto DEseq2!***